 Does Middlebury College accept transfer credits?

 ✅ Middlebury College accepts eligible transfer credits from accredited institutions.

 Does Middlebury College accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-✅ Middlebury College accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.
+✅ Middlebury College accepts International Baccalaureate credits (IB) credits.

 Do I have to submit test scores to Middlebury College?

 ❌ No, Middlebury College is test optional, so it's up to you if you want to submit test scores or not.
 If your scores are higher than the school's average, you probably want to include them.
 If your scores are average or below average, you it might make sense to leave them out of your application.